 Appropriate student behavior supports a safe and productive school climate.
 Misbehavior interrupts the purpose of the educational system and may prohibit Ahfachkee from reaching its goals as a safe and productive environment.
-Therefore, when misbehavior occurs, that misbehavior must be addressed fluently, calmly, and consistently.
+Therefore, when misbehavior occurs, it must be addressed fluently, calmly, and consistently.
 Additionally, appropriate behavior must be reinforced in a systematic and continual way.
-When misbehavior is effectively addressed and when appropriate behavior is promoted, the environment of Ahfachkee can become positive, and productive.
+When misbehavior is effectively addressed and when appropriate behavior is promoted, Ahfachkee's environment can become positive and productive.